-d.
+e.
 Transmission Easement Trail

 - i.
 The "Transmission Easement Trail" is located on the southwest corner of the Property.
 The segment of the trail will be generally perceived as starting in this location and planned to continue to the southeast as the remainder of the Site is developed. - ii.
 The Transmission Easement Trail is planned to be a ten-foot (10') wide multipurpose path, which meanders within the overall easement corridor.
 Where feasible, access to the trail should be included as a part of the Path and Trail Circulation Plan.
-This trail is intended to serve as a minor connector between the Primary Roadway Trails and the internal community trails network as shown on Exhibit 3.6.9: Trail Sections. - iii.
+This trail is intended to serve as a minor connector between the Primary Roadway Trails and the internal community trails network as shown on Exhibit 3.6.10.2: Trail Sections. - iii.
 The trail is proposed within an easement that may have certain restrictions related to proposed uses, structures, surface materials and landscape materials or other improvements.
 The proposed trail shall be coordinated with the respective agency for specific permitted uses and proposed improvements.
-Where agency requirements limit uses and improvements, the trail will not be required to be installed.